Juan Antonio Guajardo Anzaldúa

 Juan Antonio Guajardo Anzaldúa (30 November 1958 – 29 November 2007) was a Mexican politician.
-Through his life he represented various political parties, although he was never affiliated with one.
+Through his life, he represented various political parties, although he was never affiliated with one.
 He served as Deputy of the 57th and 59th Legislatures of the Mexican Congress as a plurinominal representative and briefly served as Senator in 1994.
-He also was Mayor of Río Bravo, Tamaulipas from 1993 to 1995 and from 2002 to 2003.
+He was also Mayor of Río Bravo, Tamaulipas from 1993 to 1995 and from 2002 to 2003.

-On 29 November 2007 Guajardo and five companions were murdered in an ambush in Río Bravo.
+On 29 November 2007, Guajardo and five companions were murdered in an ambush in Río Bravo.